lixinW/ship-hats-docs/tools-guide/confluence/confluence-features.md

-## Supported Features
+## Latest features

-The following section lists the latest supported Confluence features:
+The following section lists the latest Confluence features that are supported with SHIP-HATS:

 - Feature 1
 - Feature 2